brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

   Rail guest critic, Daisy Desrosiers.
 We'll conclude with a poetry reading from Stacy Symaszek. "
 people:
-  - person: daisy-desrosiers
-    event_bio: Daisy Desrosiers is the inaugural Director of Artist Programs at the Lunder Institute for American Art at Colby College.
-She is an interdisciplinary art historian and independent curator.
-Her thesis concerns the cultural, post-colonial, and material implications of the use of sugar in contemporary art.
-In 2018, she was the inaugural recipient of the Nicholas Fox Weber curatorial fellowship, affiliated with the Glucksman Museum (Cork, Ireland), as well as a curatorial fellow-in-residence at Art in General (Brooklyn, NY).
   - person: joan-jonas
     event_bio: Immersed in the 1960s downtown New York art scene, Joan Jonas studied with the choreographer Trisha Brown for two years and was influenced by